malcolmBurdorf/blog/mbblog/content/posts/my-first-post.md

 ### Step 3: Create the Website

 Git clone the storage repo and cd into it.
-I then ran:
+I then run:

 ```
 hugo new site mBblog